Partnership for Peace: Cyprus

 Cyprus is the only European Union member state that is neither a NATO member state nor a member of the PfP program.
 The Parliament of Cyprus adopted a resolution in February 2011 in favor of PfP membership, but President Demetris Christofias vetoed the decision, arguing that it would hamper his attempts to negotiate an end to the Cyprus dispute and demilitarize the island.
 Turkey, a full member of NATO, is likely to veto any attempt by Cyprus to engage with NATO until the dispute is resolved.
 Nicos Anastasiades, who was elected President in 2013, stated that he intended to apply for membership in the PfP program soon after taking over.
 His foreign minister Nikos Christodoulides later dismissed Cypriot membership of NATO or Partnership for Peace, preferring to keep Cyprus' foreign and defence affairs within the framework of the EU, i.e. the Common Security and Defence Policy (CSDP).

-After the 2023 presidential election, Anastasiades' foreign minister Christodoulides succeeded him as President.
+After the 2023 presidential election, Anastasiades' foreign minister Christodoulides succeeded him as president.
 In November 2024, Christodoulides reversed his previous stance and revealed a plan to deepen Cyprus' relations with NATO and eventually join as a full member.
 Under the first phase of the plan, Cyprus would seek to join preparatory organizations linked to NATO, which would require progress in resolving the Cyprus dispute with NATO member Turkey and improvements to EU–Turkey relations.
+In 2025, Christodoulides proposed steps to improve relations with Turkey, with Turkey approving Cyprus joining PfP in exchange for Cyprus unblocking Turkey's cooperation with the EU.